 Community Law Clinic

 CLC is fundamentally a direct services, trial practice clinic.
-Under the supervision of the clinic instructors, students represent clients in housing, social security disability, and criminal record expungement matters.
+Under the supervision of the clinic instructors, students represent clients in housing, social security disability, and post-conviction relief matters.
 CLC students are their clients’ lawyers (pursuant to court rules).
 As such, students meet with their clients, interview witnesses, review documents, negotiate with opposing counsel, draft pleadings and other legal documents, and represent their clients in court.
 They have primary responsibility for all the strategic decisions in their cases.
 Transitioning from being a law student to being a lawyer, CLC students learn that legal analysis is but one part of successful representation.
 They learn how to set that legal analysis in motion, in real life contexts characterized by indeterminate facts, anxious clients, intransigent opponents, and busy trial judges.

 Students are supervised in their cases by Clinic Director and Professor Juliet Brodie, as well as clinical supervising attorneys Danielle Jones, Lisa Douglass, and Lauren Zack.
 Bilingual administrative staff facilitate communications with monolingual Spanish-Speaking clients.